Types of residential care

 - When you visit a care community, ask to see the latest survey/inspection report and, in some states, the Special Care Unit Disclosure form — which they are required to provide.
 If it is a nursing home, you can go to Medicare’s Nursing Home Compare website to learn how it compares to the national average.

 - If payment will be out of pocket (or private pay), ask what happens if the person living with dementia runs out of money.
 Some communities will accept Medicaid, others may not.
-If you anticipate the need for Medicaid either now or in the future, plan to visit with a lawyer that specializes in elder care prior to moving into a facility to ensure a good financial plan is in place.
+If you anticipate the need for Medicaid either now or in the future, plan to visit with a lawyer that specializes in elder care prior to moving into a care community to ensure a good financial plan is in place.

 Questions to ask